kekse1/v4/docs/modules/web/page.md

 <img src="https://kekse.biz/php/count.php?draw&override=github:v4" />

 # **`page`**.js
+A page is loaded on demand, and inserted into the `#MAIN`/`<main>` of the site.
+So not the whole website is being reloaded (with all the JavaScript etc.), but only the content, when neccessary (when the user/client requests it).

+## Functions
 - [x] Catches all clicks on elements with `[href]` attribute (and animates them), if below page path
 - [x] Fetches a file (if too big or unsupported MIME type, a download will be offered (if not done manually))
 - [x] Presents it, depending on it's MIME type (or file extension if none sent); also animated.